 - Investment in capital assets consists of capital assets net of accumulated depreciation.
-At June 30, 2020, the Corporation had \$1,806,885 of their cumulative net position included in this category, and there were no outstanding balances of borrowings used to finance the purchase or construction of those assets. - Restricted net position is made up of noncapital assets that must be used for a particular purpose, as specified by legislation, creditors, grantors or donors external to the Corporation, including amounts deposited with trustees as required by bond indentures, reduced by the outstanding balances of any related borrowings.
-At June 30, 2020, the Corporation had no net position included in this category. - Unrestricted net position (deficit) is the remaining net position that does not meet the definition of investment in capital assets or restricted net position.
+At June 30, 2021 and 2020, the Corporation had \$1,637,005 and \$1,806,885, respectively, of their cumulative net position included in this category, and there were no outstanding balances of borrowings used to finance the purchase or construction of those assets. - Restricted net position is made up of noncapital assets that must be used for a particular purpose, as specified by legislation, creditors, grantors or donors external to the Corporation, including amounts deposited with trustees as required by bond indentures, reduced by the outstanding balances of any related borrowings.
+At June 30, 2021 and 2020, the Corporation had no net position included in this category. - Unrestricted net position (deficit) is the remaining net position that does not meet the definition of investment in capital assets or restricted net position.
+At June 30, 2021 and 2020, the Corporation had no net position included in this category.